goauthentik/authentik/website/docs/outposts/embedded/embedded.md

 ![](./stock.png)

-Click the edit button on the right of the colum, and set the value of `authentik_host` to the URL you want to login with.
+Click the edit button on the right of the column, and set the value of `authentik_host` to the URL you want to login with.
 Make sure to set it to full URL, only configuring a hostname or FQDN will not work.

 ### Routing